Judicial (2 to 6 or 12 units)

 Federal and State Taxation (2 to 6 units)

 Students work with the Internal Revenue Service, the Franchise Tax Board, or the CA Office of Tax Appeals to learn about tax court litigation, collection practice and bankruptcy.

 Public Interest (2 to 6 units)

-Placements range from government agencies, such as the U.S. Attorneys Office, to nonprofit law firms and legal aid offices.
-Students provide direct legal services, community education, litigation, mediation, community economic development and lobbying.
+Placements include state, municipal and federal agencies, nonprofit law firms and legal aid offices, and a wide range of advocacy groups.
+Students work with clients in direct legal services, community education, litigation, mediation, community economic development and lobbying.

 Pre-requisites: Public Interest Seminar 293 - recommended

 Administration of Criminal Justice (2 to 6 or 12 units)

 Part or full-time externships are available.
 Students work in a criminal justice office, such as a county, state or federal prosecutor or defender's office.
 Emphasis is on observation and participation in factual investigation, interviewing, counseling, negotiating, motion practice, and trials.

 Pre-requisites: Evidence 219; Criminal Procedure 227A; Criminal Law 1206; Trial Practice 263A - recommended